Gov. DeSantis Declares State of Emergency For Tropical Storm Elsa

 “If anything, this early activity is a reminder that the time to prepare for another hurricane season is now,” the Weather Channel reported.

-For information about how to prepare for a sever storm or hurricane, click here.
+For information about how to prepare for a severe storm or hurricane, click here.

 .